skypilot-org/skypilot/docs/source/running-jobs/distributed-jobs.rst

       fi

 .. warning::
-  **Avoid Installing Ray in Base Environment**

-  Before proceeding with the execution of a distributed Ray program, it is crucial to ensure that Ray is **not** installed in the base environment.
-Installing a different version of Ray in the base environment can lead to compatibility issues, conflicts, and unintended consequences.
+  **Avoid Installing Ray in Base Environment**: Before proceeding with the execution of a distributed Ray program, it is crucial to ensure that Ray is **not** installed in the *base* environment.
+Installing a different version of Ray in the base environment can lead to abnormal cluster status.

-  To maintain a clean and stable environment for your distributed Ray program, it is highly recommended to **create a dedicated virtual environment** for Ray and its dependencies.
-This helps isolate the Ray installation and prevents interference with other packages in your base environment.
+  It is highly recommended to **create a dedicated virtual environment** (as above) for Ray and its dependencies, and avoid calling `ray stop` as that will also cause issue with the cluster.